mauriaristi/otilib/README.md

 This library provides multiple implementations of OTI numbers.
 A core implementation is provided in C that supports various techniques to efficiently treat scalar and array operations such as matrix multiplication, vector dot product, vector array operations, etc.

-Ongoing research and updates is currently focused towards the efficient implementation of a Fortran version of OTIs.
+Ongoing research and updates are currently focused to improve efficiency of the Python and Fortran implementation of OTIs.

 Currently three implementations are supported:
 * Dynamic-Dense (outdated),